Guidelines for procurement related to development cooperation projects

 Development cooperation funds are also used to purchase various consultancy services for the project in question, for example.

-According to Finnish legislation, the Act on Public Procurement and Concession Contracts, which entered into force in 2017, is observed in purchases that are put out to tender.
-You can access the Act here, in Finnish.
+According to Finnish legislation, the Act on Public Procurement and Concession Contracts(Link to another website.), which entered into force in 2017, is observed in purchases that are put out to tender.

 The national threshold value for the procurement of goods and services is EUR 60,000, which means that purchases that exceed this value are put out to tender in accordance with the Act.
 Purchases that remain below the national threshold value, that is, small purchases, will normally remain outside the rules procedure of the Act on Public Procurement and Concession Contracts.

-Future purchases are also listed in the calendar of the government's central purchasing body.
+Future purchases are also listed in the calendar of the government's central purchasing body(Link to another website.).
 The calendar provides preliminary information and lists future small purchases.

 The Foreign Ministry is currently updating its procurement guidelines.

 Read more about the principles related to development cooperation in the Manual for Bilateral Programmes.